jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

 [Hekhalot mysticism](https://shwep.net/podcast/palaces-of-heavenly-wisdom-the-hekhalot-and-merkavah-traditions/) in proto-rabbinic Judaism involved cosmic ascents with special magical passwords needed to bypass guardians along the way.
 (Unlike the [Platonic ascent narratives](https://shwep.net/podcast/nowhere-to-go-but-up-philosophic-ascent-in-plato/) that just require making good decisions and being virtuous...)
 If you do this, you gain secret knowledge about the way the universe works.

-It was recently discovered that entering a thousand repeated letters ("a a a a ....") may cause ChatGPT to [spit out other users' chats](https://twitter.com/nostalgebraist/status/1686576041803096065) ... a magical password that bypasses the guardians
+It was recently discovered that entering a thousand repeated letters ("a a a a ....") may cause ChatGPT to [spit out other users' chats](https://twitter.com/nostalgebraist/status/1686576041803096065) ... a magical password that bypasses the guardians!

 # Addressative Magic = Prompt Engineering